Election 2020: What betting markets can tell us about Trump vs Biden

 Equally, from a betting perspective, the number of bets is important, but not all bets are equal in terms of their influence on the odds.

 Ten $5 bets on Trump are not the same as one $1,000 bet on Biden.
 A shorthand way of describing this is ‘Money Talks’.
 Betting markets react to the volume wagered rather than the volume of wagers.
 So they are not a proxy for votes, they are a proxy for sentiment as represented by the willingness to risk money.

 So if money moves markets, should that opinion always be trusted?
 If it is an experienced political bettor it has much more weight than a wealthy casual bettor placing a large punt, but you will only see the output - the odds - and not know the volume of bets or know anything about who is behind them.

-This is true for all betting, but politics is niche compared to mainstream sports, and for all the reasons discussed here, is unlikely to be a market a sharp bettor would get involved in.
+This is true for all betting, but politics is niche compared to mainstream sports, and for all the reasons discussed here, is less likely to be a market for sharp bettors.

 The importance of diversity

 In the case of US election betting, there is no certainty that those betting are drawn from a wide audience representative of the electorate.
 For a start, Cloudbet don’t accept US customers, and the same is true of the majority of bookmakers worldwide.

 So is the behaviour of bettors for POTUS markets outside the US a useful proxy for actual participating voters?

 This is the first US election since the relaxing of betting regulations in America, so there is an argument that the betting markets will be more robust than in the past, as actual voters will be helping to form the betting odds.
 And the odds at Cloudbet don’t exist in isolation from bookmakers elsewhere; there may be some difference in the odds, but if there is enough liquidity - which should certainly be the case if, as expected, records are broken - then markets should be efficient, and therefore exist within a relatively small deviation.